1987–88 Boston Bruins season

 The 1987–88 Boston Bruins season was the Bruins' 64th season.
-The season involved participating in the Stanley Cup finals.
+The season involved participating in the 1988 Stanley Cup Finals.

 Off-season

 NHL draft

-Boston's draft picks at the 1987 NHL Entry Draft held at the Joe Louis Arena in Detroit, Michigan.
+Boston's draft picks at the 1987 NHL entry draft held at the Joe Louis Arena in Detroit.

 Regular season

 The season will forever be remembered when on the night Phil Esposito's number 7 would retire, captain Ray Bourque went from wearing uniform number 7 to wearing uniform number 77.
 Bourque would wear that number until the end of his career.
 This occurred on December 3, 1987.
 As for the game, the Bruins beat the New York Rangers 4–3, in which Esposito was the General Manager.